andreykiv/JavaAngularBootcamp/README.md

 This is knows as a multilevel inheritance (Empleado - (Boss, Manager, Volunteer, Employee) - (Junior, Mid, Senior)).

-Finally, a task was given to create a method that calculates the bonus to each of the members of the company depending of their salary.
+Finally, a task was given to create a method that calculates the bonus to each of the members of the company depending on their salary.
 ```

 #### 2. Tools used to run activities